fieldtrip/website/reference/ft_read_headshape.md

-    'coordsys'    = string, e.g. 'head' or 'dewar' (only supported for CTF) 'unit'        = string, e.g. 'mm' (default is the native units of the file) 'concatenate' = 'no' or 'yes' (default = 'yes') 'image'       = path to .jpeg file
+    'coordsys'    = string, e.g. 'head' or 'dewar' (only supported for CTF) 'unit'        = string, e.g. 'mm' (default is the native units of the file) 'concatenate' = 'no' or 'yes' (default = 'yes') 'image'       = path to .jpg file

     Supported input file formats include
     'matlab'       containing FieldTrip or BrainStorm headshapes or cortical meshes